-The IB Diploma Programme is a comprehensive course of study that combines a range of subjects.
+The International Baccalaureate (IB) Diploma Programme is a comprehensive course of study that combines a range of subjects.

 MLC School has been an IB World School since 1999.
 This means that we:

 - Share the mission and commitment of the IB to quality international education

 - Play an active and supporting role in the worldwide community of IB schools

 - Share their knowledge and experience in the development of IB programmes

 - Are committed to the professional development of teachers